Esri/geoai-retail/docs/docs/make.md

 ### `> make data`

-The initial step of preparing the data for analysis can take a decent amoumnt of time.
-The heavy lifting is performed using a script, [`make_data.py`](https://github.com/knu2xs/geoai-retail/blob/master/%7B%7Bcookiecutter.project_name%7D%7D/scripts/make_data.py).
+The initial step of preparing the data for analysis can take a decent amount of time.
+The heavy lifting is performed using a script, [`make_data.py`](https://github.com/esri/geoai-retail/blob/master/%7B%7Bcookiecutter.project_name%7D%7D/scripts/make_data.py).
 While this script can be run directly, to make life easier, you can invoke the script directly using the command `make data`.

 ## Data Management

-Although the code can be syncronized with version control, typically GitHub, datasets can be large, and frequently do not work well with version control.
+Although the code can be synchronized with version control, typically GitHub, datasets can be large, and frequently do not work well with version control.
 As a result, the data directory is excluded from version control in the `.gitignore` file, and can be saved to Azure Blob Storage.

 ### `> make get_data`

-This is particuarly useful when collaborating on a project.
+This is particularly useful when collaborating on a project.
 After retrieving a project from version control, you can retrieve the data needed for the project using this command.
 The data will be downloaded from Azure Blob storage using credentials saved in the `.env` file and automatically extracted to the `./data` directory.

 ### `> make push_data`